impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-4-content.md

 3 of the 4 shells (`zsh`, `ksh`, and `fish`) are straightforward- we directly set `profile` to a hard-coded filepath.

-The case statement for `bash`, however, is marginally more complex:
+The case statement for Bash, however, is marginally more complex:

 ```
 bash )